Tongue Tie Therapy

 Your Baby’s Feeding Journey: We’re Here to Help

 There are many challenges that come with feeding a tongue-tied baby, and Kentucky Breastfeeding Center is here to provide the support and guidance you need.
 Our team of compassionate lactation consultants is committed to helping you and your baby overcome feeding difficulties through personalized care and expert advice.
 Whether you’re seeking an in-person consultation or virtual support, we’re ready to assist you every step of the way.
-To schedule a consultation, simply call us directly or book an appointment using our booking tool on our website.
+To schedule a tongue tie therapy consultation, simply call us directly or book an appointment using our booking tool on our website.